telstra/open-kilda/docs/design/server42/ping-flow-with-round-trip-latency/README.md

 Table: Pre Ingress

 Purposes:
- * match packet by outer Vlan
+ * match packet by the outer VLAN,
- * send in to Ingres table
+ * send in to the Ingres table.

 The only difference from other QinQ rules is in matching by Server 42 Port (other rules match packet by customer port).